-Any unexcused Saturday will result in a fine.
-If there are excessive unexcused the student may face disciplinary action including and up to termination from the program.
+If a student has excessive unexcused absences, they may face disciplinary action, up to and including termination from the program.

 Missed Saturday Fee \$50

 STATE FEES

 Upon completion of the course, additional fees must be paid to the testing facility for testing and to the State of Utah for licensing fees.
 These fees are not included in tuition or other fees required by The Barber School.